JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 $ ls | grep foo | sed -e 's/bar/baz/g' > ack
 ```

-This construction can be described briefly as; the output of `ls`
+This construction can be described briefly as: the output of `ls`
 is written to stdout which is redirected to the stdin of `grep`
 whose stdout is redirected to `sed` whose stdout is redirected to
 write to a file called 'ack' in the current directory.